Hebden Bridge: Culture

 Hebden Bridge is known as "the lesbian capital of the UK".

 The Stubbing Wharf is an 18th-century inn located alongside the Rochdale Canal, in which the poet Ted Hughes set his poem "Stubbing Wharfe".
 Hughes was born in neighbouring Mytholmroyd, and his former home Lumb Bank on the outskirts of Hebden Bridge is run as a creative writing centre by the Arvon Trust.

+The video for the Talk Talk song "My Foolish Friend" was filmed in and around Hebden Bridge in 1983.
 The band The Dream Academy filmed the first video for their hit single "Life in a Northern Town" in Hebden Bridge in 1984.
 The singer Haddaway also filmed a music video in the town in 1995 for his single "Lover Be Thy Name".